jordshub/landing-mini-project1/README.md

-# Testing-project-1
+# landing-mini-project1
-This is a repo that is being used as a test for the first project of the edx bootcamp.
+This is a repo that is being used for the first group mini project of the edx bootcamp.

 # Unit 01 Mini-Project: Landing Page